-Most AFID facility grant projects, and state agriculture and forestry firms in general, greatly exceeded the 30 percent minimum commodity purchase threshold for Virginia-grown products.
+Most AFID facility grant projects, and state agriculture and forestry firms in general, purchase well over 30 percent of their commodities from Virginia sources (the minimum threshold to be eligible for the AFID facility grant).
 This result indicates the minimum commodity purchase threshold is set too low.
 AFID facility grant projects purchased 65 percent of their commodities from Virginia sources, on average, with nearly all (89 percent) projects purchasing at least 40 percent.
 Overall, Virginia firms that purchase agricultural and forestry products purchased an estimated 45 percent of their products from state sources, on average, with purchases ranging from 6 percent for fruit to 64 percent for timber (Table 3-2).
 When purchases are adjusted to account for the mix of commodities purchased by AFID facility grant recipients, this average is slightly higher (50 percent).

-TABLE 3-2 Average percentage of agriculture and forest commodities sourced from Virginia by state-based firms exceeds the 30 percent threshold
+Average percentage of agriculture and forest commodities sourced from Virginia by state-based firms exceeds the 30 percent threshold